How I use my calendar(s)

 Occasionally (but increasingly), I need to chat with folks in very different time zones (think US or Australia).
 I can set up a different set of hours which invitees in India don't see.
 This is especially useful since if I had those hours made available to everyone, my evenings would get filled with calls from people in the same time zone, who seem to love chatting post 6pm (which is when I would like my "usual" day to have ended).
 Calendly allows me to send these different sets of people different times, and still remain (somewhat) in control of my time.

-Cron - the best calendar client
+Notion Calendar (Cron) - the best calendar client

 Finally, I need a single unified view of my day.
 Until early last year, I used Fantastical by Flexbits, but switched over to Cron, which I absolutely love.
 It's super fast, is navigable with Cmd+K, has a great view for events which spill over onto multiple calendars - and - and this is something I haven't seen elsewhere, has the ability to auto-block events from one calendar on another.
 This is great, as I can automatically mark personal errands on my work calendar and vice-versa, without necessarily displaying the specifics of what the event is.
 When I was more hands-on with our individual clients, this was invaluable, as I'd often have clients give me an email address at their company, and people would block time on my client calendar, which showed me mostly as free, since it was downstream from the "actual" source of truth.
 Now please launch that iPad app!